nupur100/Bolttech-Terraform-Assignment/README.md

 echo "export nodetype=t3.medium"
 ```

+## IAM Role:

-## Create an IAM role with the below permissions and assign it to the instance from where you are executing the kops commands.
+Create an IAM role with the below permissions and assign it to the instance from where you are executing the kops commands.

 ```
 AmazonEC2FullAccess